Classification accuracy as a proxy for two sample testing: Introduction

-The recent popularity of machine learning has resulted in the extensive teaching and use of \textit{prediction} in theoretical and applied communities and the relative lack of awareness or popularity of the topic of Neyman-Pearson style \textit{hypothesis testing} in the computer science and related ``data science'' communities.
-As a result, when practically faced with what is effectively a hypothesis testing problem, where statisticians would construct and study an appropriate test statistic for ``direct'' testing, data scientists often take a route involving the use of prediction (via estimating a classifier/regressor), and use that as a proxy for ``indirect'' hypothesis testing.

-We study one example of this phenomenon in this paper, concerning arguably the most classical testing and prediction problems -- we discuss \textbf{two sample testing} (are the two underlying distributions the same?) and \textbf{classification} (learning a classifier that separates the two distributions well, implicitly assuming they are not the same).
-These problems will be studied in the linear setting, when the underlying distributions are Gaussians -- this statement will become clearer when we formally define the problem setups in Section \ref{sec:back}.
-For now, it suffices to say that for Gaussians, the natural linear classifier is Fisher's linear discriminant (also known as Fisher's LDA).

-Practitioners familiar with machine learning but not the hypothesis testing literature might not recognize the testing problem, and may instead find it intuitive to perform indirect testing in the following way -- first estimate a classifier and then see if its accuracy is significantly different from chance and if it is, then conclude the distributions are different.
+The recent popularity of machine learning has resulted in the extensive teaching and utilization of prediction methods in theoretical and applied communities.
+When faced with a hypothesis testing problem in practice, data scientists sometimes opt for a prediction-based test-statistic.
+We study one example of this common practice in this paper, concerning arguably the most classical testing and prediction problems --- \textit{two-sample testing} (are the two underlying distributions the same?) and \textit{classification} (learning a classifier that separates the two distributions, implicitly assuming they are not the same).
+Practitioners familiar with machine learning but not the hypothesis testing literature often find it intuitive to perform testing in the following way: first learn a classifier, and then see if its accuracy is significantly different from chance and if it is, then conclude that the distributions are different.